digital-brew/create-plugin/packages/data/README.md

-# Data Utility Components for the WordPress block editor plugin
+# Data utilities & components for the WordPress block editor plugin

-A library of utilities that make it easier to manage state for WordPress plugins built for the block editor.
+A library of utilities & components that make it easier to manage state for WordPress plugins built for the block editor.

 * [Follow us on Twitter](https://twitter.com/blockhandbook)